oliverpdahl/js-rails-as-api-custom-json-rendering-using-rails-online-web-sp-000/README.md

 ## Learning Goals

-- Render JSON from a Rails controller
+- RenderJSON from a Rails controller
 - Select specific model attributes to render in a Rails controller

 ## Introduction